hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 SQL statement is sent to the database engine for its actual execution.

 Notice that previewing a SQL statement is different from [Enabling SQL Logging](../guides/enabling-sql-debugging.md).
-When previewing the code is actively retrieving the SQL form of a LiveSQL statement.
-When activating the loggingm the engine logs the SQL details and its execution details automatically with a few configuration lines.
+When previewing, the application code is actively retrieving the SQL form of a LiveSQL statement.
+When activating the logging the engine logs the SQL statement details and its execution details automatically with a few configuration lines.

-For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.
+A LiveSQL statement can be previewed using the `getPreview()` method.

 Rendering in SQL for previewing does have a marginal cost due to translation according to the specific SQL dialect implemented in the database and/or version of it.
 Previewing a SQL statement should be done with this cost in mind